-The good news is that many of the masses found on pets are benign, meaning not cancerous.
+The good news is that many of the masses found on pets are benign or not cancerous.
 While knowing this may provide some initial ease to pet parents, getting a professional opinion from your veterinarian is essential.
 Cancerous or not, developing a treatment plan for your pet is crucial for their prognosis.

 Abscesses present as liquid collected in a fleshy pocket in the tissue that swells and becomes very painful.
 The signs of an abscess include a soft swelling, often with drainage of green, yellow, or even bloody pus from the infected site.

 Your veterinarian may recommend warm, wet compresses to help the sore come to a head; additionally, clipping long hair away from the infected area will ensure that the hair does not hold bacteria in place.

-What Is It?
 Hematomas in dogs result from burst blood vessels that cause blood-filled blisters.
 They form under the skin and are common on dogs’ ears.
 They often form in response to injury, trauma, or other irritation.

 Symptoms of hematomas in dogs depend on where the hematomas are located.
-Hematomas under the skin will cause swelling, discoloration, deformity when located on the ear, pain and aversion to touch, as well as scratching or head shaking.
+Hematomas under the skin will cause swelling, discoloration, deformity when located on the ear, pain, and aversion to touch, as well as scratching or head shaking.

-As well as treating the hematoma, it is crucial also to treat the underlying cause, which can be an infection or a foreign body.
-If left untreated, the hematoma may be slowly reabsorbed, but the associated inflammation will have caused damage to the surrounding ear tissues.
+As well as treating the hematoma, it is also crucial to treat the underlying cause, which can be an infection or a foreign body.
+If left untreated, the hematoma may be slowly reabsorbed, but the associated inflammation will cause damage to the surrounding ear tissues.
 Additionally, a hematoma can be very painful and should be treated for your pup’s comfort and health!

-What Is It?
 Sebaceous cysts are a common benign skin lump that occurs in dogs.
 There are many microscopic structures in a dog’s skin called sebaceous glands.
 A sebaceous cyst is an opening of the ducts within the gland, which causes fluid to accumulate.

 A sebaceous cyst typically appears as a small, raised, well-defined round structure in the skin.
 It may feel either firm or like it is filled with fluid.
 Sebaceous cysts can rupture and may discharge fluid, pus, or blood.
 The lump can range from 0.5 cm to 5 cm in size; it is slow-growing and may not bother your pup at all.

 It is best not to try to pop these cysts at home, as this can cause inflammation and infection and be painful for your dog.
 If the cyst is growing or bothering your dog, your veterinarian may recommend surgery to remove it.

 Most lipomas are smooth, round masses in the skin.
 Unlike abscesses or mast cell tumors, they tend to be movable and are not painful to the touch.
 Many dogs will present with multiple lipomas on their body at once.

 While lipomas don’t usually pose any serious health threat, your veterinarian may recommend removal if they limit your dog’s mobility or grow too large.
-If a lipoma grows aggressively, it can become difficult to remove depending on the location.
+If a lipoma grows aggressively, it can become difficult to remove, depending on the location.